 They usually occur daily during a bout or attack.
 These bouts can last 4-12 weeks before settling down.
 During the bout the headache often happens at the same time each day.
 There can symptom-free periods lasting months or years but the headaches do often return and often at the same sort of times of year.

 If you think you are experiencing a cluster headache you should see a doctor.
 You may then be referred to a specialist such as a neurosurgeon or neurologist.
 They may perform further tests like blood tests or a brain scan to rule out other conditions.
 Usually with these headaches the scan looks normal.

 Are there triggers for cluster headaches?

-Sometimes cluster headaches can be brought on by triggers such as alcohol, smoking and strong smells (perfume, petrol etc).
+Sometimes they can be brought on by triggers such as alcohol, smoking and strong smells (perfume, petrol etc).
 It is suggested that avoiding the triggers can help prevent cluster headaches.

-There are treatment options available for cluster headaches (we will be covering these in a future blog so watch this space!).
+There are treatment options available (we will be covering these in a future blog so watch this space!).

 This article is intended to inform and give insight but not treat, diagnose or replace the advice of a doctor.
 Always seek medical advice with any questions regarding a medical condition.